stevenf7/IsaacSim/source/extensions/omni.kit.loop-isaac/docs/README.md

 # Usage

-To enable this extension, go to the Extension Manager menu and enable omni.kit.loop-runner extension.
+To enable this extension, add omni.kit.loop-runner as a dependency to your app's .kit file. this extension must be enabled during app startup.